lgeurts/lgeurts.github.io/_posts/2021-10-15-ubuntu-notes-for-x1-carbon-gen8.md

 These notes were written to **help me out** should I ever have to re-install Groovy Gorilla.

-Note: You'll probably ask why I am using an older distro.
-Despite being out of support I see no reason to upgrade (yet).
+**Note**: You'll probably ask why I am using an older distro.
+In short, I love stability, not the latest and greatest.
 New features?
 Latest Gnome?
 Don't need them.
 Security?
-I mostly work offline and for those few times I want to read mail or talk in Slack with my teammates, my trusted firewall should be enough.
+I mostly work offline and for reaingd mail or talking in Slack with teammates, my trusted firewall should be enough.
 Social media, web-browsing, gaming, any activities bearing a risk of getting infected or hacked, are restricted to a sandboxed Windows 10 installation containing no private data whatsoever.
-Issues?
-Wipe and reload.
+Last defence, I do a weekly wipe and reload.

 So, now you know, let's get on with it.